lucasvolkmer/d2l-en-branch/chapter_preliminaries/autograd.md

 ## Computando o Gradiente do *Python Control Flow*

-One benefit of using automatic differentiation is that [**even if**] building the computational graph of (**a function required passing through a maze of Python control flow**) (e.g., conditionals, loops, and arbitrary function calls), (**we can still calculate the gradient of the resulting variable.**)
-In the following snippet, note that the number of iterations of the `while` loop and the evaluation of the `if` statement both depend on the value of the input `a`.
 Uma vantagem de usar a diferenciação automática é que [**mesmo se**] construir o gráfo computacional de (**uma função requer muito trabalho com o uso do  *Python Control Flow***)